brp-optics/TabCeiling/README.md

 # Tab Ceiling

-A minimal Firefox for Android extension that caps your open tabs at six and keeps links from spawning new ones.
+A minimal Firefox for Android extension that caps your open tabs at six (configurable) and keeps links from spawning new ones.

 ## How it works